5 Human rights in Scotland: a leading light

 You should now watch the following video, which explores the national action plan for Scotland a little further.

-Should you wish to learn more about this plan, or read the full plan it can be found here
+Should you wish to learn more about SNAP, or read the plans for SNAP and SNAP 2, information can be found at